numToStr/Comment.nvim/README.md

 {
     ---@param ctx Ctx
     post_hook = function(ctx)
-        if ctx.range.srow == ctx.range.srow then
+        if ctx.range.srow == ctx.range.erow then
             -- do something with the current line else
             -- do something with lines range